BlENdER123/ssi4/README.md

 In the project directory, you can run:

+### `npm install`

+Runs this command to install all project dependencies

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3005](http://localhost:3005) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.